Kendall River

 Kendall River is a small river and tributary to the Coppermine River in the Canadian Northwest Territories that connects the Dismal Lakes to the Coppermine River.
-John Rae (explorer) had a base camp here in 1851.
+John Rae had a base camp here in 1851.

 Based on data collected at a gauging station that operated between 1969 and 1990, the river has a drainage area is 2790 km2, a mean annual flow of 15.0 m3/s, an average peak flow of 189 m3/s and an average low flow of zero, when the river freezes, usually between mid November and late May.
 Summer flows from the Kendall represent approximately 6% of the flow of the Coppermine River.